Wentril/kubernetes_workshop/course.md

 - **ABAC (Attribute-Based Access Control)**: This mode allows you to define access control policies based on attributes of the user, resource, and action.
 It is less commonly used than RBAC and requires additional configuration.
 - **RBAC (Role-Based Access Control)**: This is the most commonly used authorization mode in Kubernetes.
 It allows you to define fine-grained access control policies based on roles and permissions.
 RBAC is enabled by default in most Kubernetes distributions, including Minikube.

 Nowadays, the `RBAC` is the de-facto standard and the recommended way to manage authorization in Kubernetes clusters.
-Because of that we will focus on it in the next section.
+Because of that, we will focus on it in the next section.
 The other modes exceed the scope of this course, but you can find more information about them in the Kubernetes [documentation](https://kubernetes.io/docs/reference/access-authn-authz/authorization/#authorization-modules).

 TODO maybe have a look at attributes and verbs https://kubernetes.io/docs/reference/access-authn-authz/authorization/#request-attributes-used-in-authorization